What is Medicare anyway, and how does it work? What does it cover? Is Medicare insurance?

 The Parts of Medicare

-What is Medicare Part A?
-Well, Part A is hospital insurance that assists you with the cost of inpatient care and skilled nursing facility stays.
+Part A is hospital insurance that assists you with the cost of inpatient care and skilled nursing facility stays.
 It also helps with things like hospice and home health care.
-In general, you should think of the inpatient hospital benefit as coverage for room and board in the hospital.
+In general, you should think of the inpatient hospital benefit as Medicare coverage for room and board in the hospital.

 Medicare Part B is your outpatient medical coverage Part B covers essentially all of your other coverage outside of your inpatient hospital fees.
 Without Part B, you would be uninsured for doctor’s visits (including doctors who treat you in the hospital).
-You would also not have coverage for lab work, preventive services, and surgeries.
+You would also not have Medicare coverage for lab work, preventive services, and surgeries.

 You can read more about the cost of Part B on our Medicare Cost page.